goauthentik/authentik/website/docs/upgrading/to-0.13.md

     In this initial release, this brings features such as a refresh button, a generally better User experience due to shorter loading times and fewer visual context changes.

-- The web interface now has a darkmode, which is enabled automatically based on your Operating system.
+- The web interface now has a darkmode, which is enabled automatically based on your Operating system darkmode.
+- Application Icons can now be uploaded directly to authentik, rather than just being loaded from a URL

 ## Smaller changes